 The average length for a Rybovich in the 1950s was around 40'.
 In the 1960s that number would increase to 50'.
 When the second Little Pete was launched for Paul Leviton in 1973 at 58 feet, we all thought that was about as big as you could get and still legitimately fish the boat.
 The average size of today's custom sport fisherman is around 70' and still increasing.
 Amazingly enough, anglers and crews have adapted easily to the complexity of larger boats.
 With more power from new engine technology, they've had little problem maneuvering on a fish, just as they would from a 43-foot boat of four decades ago.
 It remains to be seen how far this trend will go, but the bar is being raised on a daily basis.

 At the new Rybovich & Sons, we have been blessed with a crew of excellent craftsmen who produce the fine work that continues to provide our customers with the pride of ownership associated with the Rybovich name since Miss Chevy II was launched in 1947.
-It now appears as if the fourth generation will take its turn defending the Rybovich name.
-My son, Dusty, recently graduated from Webb Institute for Naval Architecture and Marine Engineering in New York.
-Interestingly enough, he will be the first of all the Rybovich offspring to have a formal education in the family business.
-We are extremely proud and expect great things from him.
+It now appears as if the next generation will take its turn defending the Rybovich name.
+My son, Dusty, a graduate from Webb Institute for Naval Architecture and Marine Engineering in New York, is the first of all the Rybovich offspring to have a formal education in the family business.
+My stepsons, Alex and Blake, have now joined the business, rounding out the three brothers of the fourth generation.
+We are extremely proud and expect great things from them.
 It is a privilege for all of us to be able to create something which, if given proper care, will long outlive us.
 The three original brothers knew that feeling well, and we couldn't ask for more.

 Copyright ©2008 Michael Rybovich